jfree/jfreechart/README.txt

 The complete source code for the demo application is available for download when you purchase the JFreeChart Developer Guide.

+The demo application also links to the JFreeSVG and OrsonPDF libraries, to provide export facilities to the SVG and PDF formats.
+These fast, lightweight libraries are not free, licenses can be purchased from Object Refinery Limited.

 ---------------
 8. LIMITATIONS